blcxtranslations/blcx/_translated/chapter-0028.md

 Some people even called the Ice Needles spell the “false mid rank technique”.

-It can be practiced at the Spirit Gathering stage, and can even rival high rank techniques.
+It can be practised at the Spirit Gathering stage, and can even rival high rank techniques.
 When first hearing about this, the Ice Needles spell would have great attraction, lower level disciples would all want to practice it.
 But in reality, this was not the case.
 There was no such miracle in the world, however much one pays, will be however much one gains.
-Although the power of Ice Needles spell was the highest in the mid rank techniques, its difficulty of practicing was also notorious.
+Although the power of Ice Needles spell was the highest in the mid rank techniques, its difficulty of practising was also notorious.

 It did not require that much spiritual power to use, but successfully practice, it required one to have very strong spiritual sense.
 Because this the so called Ice Needles spell was, in fact, using spiritual power to condense the moisture in the air into hundreds of icicles, each one hard as steel, which can then be used to harm the enemy.

-Each needle might be small, but to to simultaneously control hundreds of them, required so much spiritual sense that was hard to imagine, so it was very difficult in practicing.
+Each needle might be small, but to to simultaneously control hundreds of them, required so much spiritual sense that was hard to imagine, so it was very difficult in practising.

 In hundreds of years, an uncountable number of low level disciples at the Spirit Gathering stage have attempted to learn this technique, but in the end, there were few that were able to succeed.
 Before the Foundation Building stage, to learn the Ice Needle spell requires a lot of tenacity.